n00b69/woa-beryllium/guide/1-partition.md

 > [!WARNING]
 > If you ever delete any partitions via diskpart, Windows will send a UFS command which would erase the entire UFS storage!
 >
 > All your data will be erased!
-Backup now if needed.
+Back up now if needed.
 >
-> Do not run the same command twice.
+> Do not run the same command twice unless specified.
 >
-> DO NOT REBOOT YOUR PHONE if you think you made a mistake, ask for help in the [Telegram chat](https://t.me/WinOnF1).
+> DO NOT REBOOT YOUR PHONE!
+If you think you made a mistake, ask for help in the [Telegram chat](https://t.me/WinOnF1).
 >
 >
 > Do not run all commands at once, execute them in order!